Most women struggle with feeling very tired when they are pregnant. This tiredness, or fatigue, is most common during

 carrying a larger fetus.
 And you probably won't sleep as well.
 All of this can tire you

-- Try to take frequent rest breaks during the day.
+Try to take lots of rest breaks during the day.

-- Scale back on nonessential activities and responsibilities.
+Scale back on any activities and duties that aren't required.

 moving with your favorite workout.
-If you don't have your usual energy, don't
+But if you don't have your usual energy, don't

-- Eat a balanced diet, and drink plenty of water.
+Eat a balanced diet.
+And make sure to drink plenty of water.